My name is Wardee Harmon.

 My Family's Journey to Good Health

-My family and I live in Indiana.
-We are in between properties, having just relocated from 5-1/2 partially wooded acres in southwestern Oregon where we raised small livestock and nurtured an organic garden bursting with seasonal goodies.
+My family and I live in the Boise area of Idaho, having relocated from 5-1/2 partially wooded acres in southwestern Oregon where we raised small livestock and nurtured an organic garden bursting with seasonal goodies.
 (Watching each plant grow, flower and ripen into tonight’s dinner is one of life’s great delights.)

 I'm just a mom, sharing her knowledge and passion for traditional cooking with other moms and families.
 This is our growing family, including our oldest daughter's husband and baby, too.
 What a blessing!